mpaperno/TJoy/README.md

   this prevents the need to select a device for each action/slider.
 The default device will also be connected automatically at startup.
   * You can enter just a number here, for example for `vJoy` you would specify a device ID of 1-16, or for one of the gamepad drivers it could be 1-4.
-If you have mutiple drivers installed, it will look a vJoy joystick first, then one of the gamepad drivers.
+If you have mutiple drivers installed, it will look for a vJoy joystick first, then one of the gamepad drivers.
   * You can also be more specific here by providing a device (driver) name as well as a number.
-For example: `vJoy 1`.
+For example: `vJoy 1` or `vXBox 4`.
-    The device names are as follows (case insensitive): `vJoy`, `vXBox` (future: `vbXBox`, and `vbDS4`)
+    The device names are as follows (case insensitive): `vJoy`, `vXBox`
   * Enter zero to disable the default device feature.
 In this case you will need to select a specific device to use for every action/slider you configure.